URINARY STONES IN DOGS: OVERVIEW

 5. Learn how to test your dog’s pH to check for recurring urinary tract infections.

 Humans aren’t the only ones who get kidney and bladder stones.
 Our dogs develop these painful and dangerous conditions, too.
 But much of what is said and done about canine urinary tract stone disease (also known as bladder stones, urolithiasis, urinary stones, ureteral stones, urinary calculi, ureteral calculi, or urinary calculus disease), including its causes and treatment, is either incorrect, ineffective, or potentially harmful.
-Here’s the information you need in order to make informed decisions on behalf of your best friend.
+Here’s the information you need in order to make informed decisions regarding dog bladder stones on behalf of your best friend.

 Most canine uroliths, or bladder stones, fall into six categories, depending on their mineral composition: